RVN91/vimrc/README.md

 \<leader\>ig - Toggles the identation guides on and off

+## Templating
+Automatic templates for C and Python files.

 ## Download and update plugins
 Run update_plugins.py.
 Can be run with a default Python distribution.